juliangav/www.julian.is/site/content/articles/2019-08-13-pragmatic-design-principles.md

 We debated and combined our individual design principles, sprinkled some user-centric best practices, and after a few iterations came up with the following list:

-<b>1&#46; User-First</b> <br>It is key that we understand our users and their needs first.
+<b>1&#46; User-First</b> — It is key that we understand our users and their needs first.
 Business goals and objectives should assist in reducing ambiguity.
 We never trick the user, we never manipulate the user.

-<b>2&#46; Inclusive & Accessible</b> <br>Everything we build should be accessible, inclusive and responsive by default.
+<b>2&#46; Inclusive & Accessible</b> — Everything we build should be accessible, inclusive and responsive by default.
 The design should perform well in different contexts and on different platforms and be appropriate to the target user groups.

-<b>3&#46; Design Consistency</b> <br>Blueprint (our design system) is the single source of truth for design consistency.
+<b>3&#46; Design Consistency</b> — Blueprint (our design system) is the single source of truth for design consistency.
 If there's any doubt of what the default attributes of a pattern are, go with what's in Blueprint.

-<b>4&#46; Challenge design patterns which don't make sense</b> <br>Contextually, if a design pattern doesn't make sense, challenge the use case and consciously modify or suggest a new pattern for the situation.
+<b>4&#46; Challenge design patterns which don't make sense</b> — Contextually, if a design pattern doesn't make sense, challenge the use case and consciously modify or suggest a new pattern for the situation.
 Avoid falling into the trap of blindly following rules without taking context into consideration.

-<b>5&#46; Each project starts with the research phase</b> <br>Let’s thoroughly research what we’re trying to solve for.
+<b>5&#46; Each project starts with the research phase</b> — Let’s thoroughly research what we’re trying to solve for.
 Chances are other companies have already solved this and we can learn from their successes and mistakes.

-<b>6&#46; Use data to guide our decisions</b> <br>Every project we work on needs to have a set of metrics that will help us define success.
+<b>6&#46; Use data to guide our decisions</b> — Every project we work on needs to have a set of metrics that will help us define success.

 The fact that these principles would only work for the UX team a Thomas and no other company was a good sign — these are custom tailored principles to the issues we were facing at that point in time.